hamidreza-abshenasan/gas-regime-model/README.md

 - **Figure 3**: Optimal storage policies by regime, showing injection/withdrawal decisions across price-inventory space.

 ## Citation
-If using this code, please cite the corresponding MDPI paper.
+If using this code, please cite the corresponding paper.

 ## Contact
 For implementation details, contact Hamidreza Abshenasan.